Entomopter

 An Entomopter is an aircraft that flies using the wing-flapping aerodynamics of an insect.
 The word is derived from entomo (meaning insect: as in entomology) + pteron (meaning wing).
 Entomopters are type of ornithopter, which is the broader term for any device intended to fly by flapping wings.

 Terrestrial entomopter

-The terrestrial Entomopter is a multimode (flying/crawling) insect-like robot developed by Prof. Robert C. Michelson and his design team from the Georgia Tech Research Institute (GTRI), University of Cambridge, ETS Labs and others.
+The terrestrial Entomopter is a multimode (flying/crawling) insect-like robot developed by Robert C. Michelson and his design team from the Georgia Tech Research Institute (GTRI), University of Cambridge, ETS Labs and others.

 The Earth-bound entomopter has a 15 to 18 cm wing span.
 A twin set of wings situated fore and aft of the RCM provide balanced resonant flapping to create not only lift and thrust, but full vehicle control.
 Wing flapping occurs a 35 Hz constant rate.
 This biologically inspired aerial robot is classified as a micro air vehicle (MAV) because of its size.
 Mission payloads are around 10 grams with a full gross takeoff weight (GTOW) of 50 grams.
 Intended use is for covert indoor reconnaissance or operation in confined human-inaccessible spaces.

-Power source

-The Entomopter is propelled by a pair of flapping wings driven by a Reciprocating Chemical Muscle (RCM) which is capable of generating autonomic wing beating from a chemical energy source without an ignition source, combustion, or atmospheric oxygen.
-Through direct conversion, the RCM also provides small amounts of electricity for onboard systems and further provides differential lift enhancement on the wings through circulation control (Coanda effect) to achieve pitch, roll, yaw, and heave to effect steered flight.

-In addition, the RCM propulsion system is anaerobic, which would allow it to function without oxidizers, for example, in the carbon dioxide Mars atmosphere.

-The Entomopter performs obstacle avoidance and altimetry through the use of a frequency modulated continuous wave (FMCW) acoustic transmission created from the waste gas product from fuel decomposition within the RCM.
-This waste gas is also used for gas bearings (dry lubrication) of all moving parts as well as the circulation controlled "blowing" of the wings for stability control and navigation.